 Mr. Dimmerman (including former attorneys in his office at various intervals) has represented hundreds of clients since 2004.
 And over the years, he has achieved outstanding results for them.
 If you are considering retaining Mr. Dimmerman, he can provide testimonials and additional information about his experience as it relates to your specific legal matter, upon request.
 As for legal fees, which he understands are particularly important at this time in our economy, he is flexible.
 However, he does not give free legal advice.
 If the matter is a potential contingency case, he will naturally confer with you.
 Consultations are also available, which sometimes suffice for smaller matters or situations where full engagement is not feasible.

 He does not represent lenders generally, does not handle real estate tax appeals and no longer handles any deed transfers.
-He does not represent "wholesalers."
 He does not handle "estate" matters, which are obviously quite different from real estate matters, despite both areas sharing the word "estate."
 He no longer handles domestic relations and bankruptcy, as he has in the past.
 He is not interested in working with any client who attempts to interfere with his representation of them.
 He tends to limit his litigation practice to Philadelphia County.
 He no longer practices in the State of New Jersey.
 If Mr. Dimmerman refers you to another lawyer/firm, he reserves the right to accept a referral fee in accordance with the Rules of Professional Conduct, which is common practice.
 Of course, no attorney-client relationship is formed by merely contacting him; a written representation or consultation agreement must be executed.

 His proudest victory was a Philadelphia Housing Authority (PHA) appeal, which he tried before a Philadelphia jury and was able to keep a lovely person in her home.
 As a result of the joy experienced in litigating that appeal, Mr. Dimmerman now offers low fee and even pro bono representation for those matters, to be decided on a case-by-case basis.
 As for transactional matters, Mr. Dimmerman has drafted residential and commercial contracts and has an intense mastery over real estate law topics.
 He truly enjoys protecting the interests of a buyer or seller in a deal and will not let a realtor's myopic focus on commissions interfere with your legal rights, which includes ensuring that your deposit is not inflated, that you understand the true condition of the property before settlement (including receiving the Seller's Disclosure Statement before the offer is submitted) and that you are not stuck in an unfortunate deal, despite having believed the contingencies would offer you a simple means of extricating yourself.
 In Pennsylvania, an executory contract is entirely binding and enforceable.
 His prior experience as a title insurance company owner, Realtor and having had a contract with the City of Philadelphia (reviewing zoning hearing transcripts and drafting Findings) gives him the competitive edge you deserve, as does the fact that he actually litigates real estate disputes.
 Would you want a non-litigator drafting agreements, if that person has a harder time foreseeing the possible litigation issues stemming from that very same contract?
 The choice is yours.